code0-tech/sagittarius/docs/content/graphql/mutation/usersidentitylink.md

 title: usersIdentityLink
 ---

-Links an external identity to and existing user
+Links an external identity to an existing user

 ## Arguments